vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 I left work a little after 6 PM along with other work colleagues.

-### Purchase of new phone with my main phone number
+### Purchase of new phone with my main phone number (Saturday, May 11, 2019, 4:30 PM to 5:30 PM)

 On Saturday May 11, after lunch, I went to the T-Mobile store at downtown Berkeley and purchased a new phone.
 I also associated my existing phone number to the new phone.
 The phone purchase happened around 5:10 PM.

+I opted for the cheapest phone available in the T-Mobile store, namely, a Motorola e5.
+I played around with that and a lot of other phones to see if there was any material difference in usability of the most common features I would like to use, but didn't see any.
+The phone price was $150.
+I had to pay $25 for the recovery SIM card, and taxes added an extra $32.
+In total I paid around $207.

-Over the next day, I set up various apps and authentications on the phone.
+Over that day and the next, I set up various apps and authentications on the phone, including reinstating two-factor authentication for various services for which it had been temporarily disabled.

-### Recovery of personal Gmail
+### Recovery of personal Gmail (Sunday, May 12, 2019, 6 PM onward)

 I was able to recover my personal Gmail on Sunday May 12 evening after Gmail support removed the two-factor authentication on the account.